oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 The [JADN Specification](#jadn-v10) defines 12 core types, which are described in [Section 3.1.6](#316-base-type-examples) of this CN.
-The JADN Specification also defines serialization rules for JSON (with three levels of verbosity) and CBOR.
+The JADN Specification also defines serialization rules for JSON (with three levels of verbosity) and CBOR [[RFC7409](#rfc7049)].
 Supporting a new data format ("external representation") requires defining serialization rules to translate each core type to that data format.

 As an example, consider an information element defined as a boolean type, which is the simplest core type.
 The essential